Skip to content

 What is a .parquetbundle?

-A .parquetbundle is a single file containing three Parquet tables bundled together:
+A .parquetbundle is a single file containing three Parquet tables bundled together, with an optional settings section:

 .parquetbundle file